Welcome to DENMARK OPEN 2023

 If official jumping classes are held in the home country, these must be used as a basis for placement in the Danish jumping classes.
 If only official agility classes are held in the home country, the classification in these also applies as a classification in the Danish jumping classes.

 Jumping results obtained in Denmark relate only to possible promotions in the jumping classes, just as agility results also only relate to possible promotions in the agility classes.

 - Agility (AG) and Jumping (JP) final qualification (QUAL)

 Agility and Jumping qualification class (QUAL)

-The classes are conducted according to the rules for open class according to the Danish Kennel Club agility regulations.
+The qualification classes are conducted i.a.w. the rules for open class according to the Danish Kennel Club agility regulations.

 Junior Class (JUN)

 Is only open for young dog handlers who in the calendar year in question have reached the age of 8 and have not reached the age of 16 (can participate the rest of the year in the calendar year in which they turn 16).
 In the Junior Class, only the junior handler and the dog may be on the court with the judge.